By Rachel Lankester, Mutton Club editor and founder, Magnificent Midlife Movement

 In the interest of full disclosure, I didn’t pay to get my colours done but neither have I received any payment from House of Colour.

-One Friday afternoon in July I had my colours done!
+One Friday afternoon in July I went for colour analysis!
 Now there’s a strange turn of phrase.
 I’d recently been to a 40+ bloggers event and met the impossibly glamorous author of the Midlife Chic blog Nikki Garnett.

 I always like to know more about interesting people I meet so I had a good nose around her website.
 She mentioned having had her colours done and that it had been very useful.
 What did that mean, I wondered?
 What was colour analysis?